fg-research/website/blog/product/posts/lstm-ae-oil-price-anomaly-detection.rst

 .. important::

-   To be able to run the code below, you need to have an active subscription to the algorithm.
+   To be able to run the code below, you need to have an active subscription to the LSTM-AE SageMaker algorithm.
 You can subscribe to a free trial from the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/prodview-up2haipz3j472>`__ in order to get your Amazon Resource Name (ARN).